TIBCOSoftware/snappydata/docs/reference/inbuilt_system_procedures/sys_remove_metastore_entry.md

 ## Example

-Considering the case when cluster fails to come up, and the log mentions the following pattern:
-`AnalysisException: Table <dbName>.<tableName> might be inconsistent in hive catalog.
-Use system procedure SYS.REMOVE_METASTORE_ENTRY to remove inconsistency`, then use the following steps to resolve the issue:
+Considering the case when cluster fails to come up, and the log mentions the pattern: "AnalysisException: Table <dbName>.<tableName> might be inconsistent in hive catalog.
+Use system procedure SYS.REMOVE_METASTORE_ENTRY to remove inconsistency", then use the following steps to resolve the issue.

 1. Check if the server is running: